 Handling divorce papers online has never been more convenient

 Check if you qualify for an online divorce in Idaho

 Valid grounds to get divorce in Idaho

 Grounds for an online divorce using OnlineDivorce.com are the same as they would be for any divorce within the State of Idaho.
 Grounds are merely the reason for divorce, and the state must approve them.

 The No-fault reasons for a divorce in Idaho include:

 Irreconcilable differences between the spouse and

-The couple is living separate and apart without any cohabitation for a period of at least five years.
-[Idaho Statutes; Title 32, Chapters 603 and 610].
+Living separate and apart without any cohabitation for a period of at least five years.
+[Idaho Statutes; Title 32, Chapters 603 and 610]

 Permanent and incurable insanity as has been proven by medical professionals;